1. Start a new tradition.

 3. Have a good cry and let it all out.

 If you feel like crying, cry.
 If you feel like screaming, scream.
 Let it out.
-Don’t hold the pain and sadness in; talk to a friend about it.
+Don’t hold the pain and sadness in; reach out for support.
+Know that it’s okay to talk about your feelings and let people know you need support.

 4. Make a difference.

 Volunteering or helping people who are struggling will often result in you feeling better about yourself.
 Spend some time at a local soup kitchen, donate a toy to a toy drive, or even send an old friend a Christmas card or a small gift.
-I promise you it will make you feel better.
+I’ve done this several times and I promise you it has always made me feel better, even if just in the moment.

-I love writing and sharing my thoughts with people.
+I love writing down my thoughts.
+It has helped me so much on my grief journey.
 Consider starting a journal and each Christmas write down what you did, how you made it through, and one memory of your loved one.
 Each year you can look back and see how far you have come.

 7. Remember you’re not alone in your grief.

 Although you may feel no one is hurting as bad as you are, there are so many other people who share the same pain.
-Join a holiday grief support group or even ask a friend to chat.
+It is normal to feel your grief even more during the holidays.
+After all it is a painful reminder of what we have lost.

 We must remember that even though we would sometimes like life to stop, it will never stop for anybody or anything.
 Continue on your life and honor of your loved one not only this holiday season, but every day of your life.